 There is some saying, I think, about how breadth comes at the expense of depth.
 Certainly in the eclecticism of this essay, the truth of this adage is self-evident.
 In the effort to be timely, as well as to move across centuries, different types of media, and vastly different topics to think through this moment, I’ve left issues unaddressed and oversimplified much of the historical material I study.
 This is an experimental piece for me, but my hope is that this approach might yield new constellations of thought that otherwise would have been missed.

-After all, in an essay partly about the forces that engender ideological echo chambers, it perhaps is apt that this piece resists another type of “echo chamber,” specifically the insistently presentist orientation of most popular writings about higher education and the internet.
+After all, in an essay partly about the forces that engender ideological echo chambers, it perhaps is apt that this piece resists another type of “echo chamber,” specifically the insistently presentist orientation of most popular writings about higher education and the Internet.
 As mentioned above, there is so much emphasis on the unprecedentedness of digital technologies and communities, as though history and the narratives of the past (particularly fictional narratives) offer little to guide us forward in such “unprecedented” times.
 But such presentist rhetoric reinforces a certain myopia in how we conceive of higher education and the “disruptions” of digital technologies, for, whether we like it or not, we already, reflexively, rely on historical precedents to conceive of and justify the “virtual” networks of the present.

 And these metaphors are not merely descriptive.
-Often, historical spaces—the Wild West, the town square, even the “super highway”—are invoked in relation to the internet only insofar as they are assumed to mirror the present.
+Often, historical spaces—the Wild West, the town square, even the “super highway”—are invoked in relation to the Internet only insofar as they are assumed to mirror the present.
 But it is no new insight that the historical metaphors by which we conceive of the present shape what might come in the future.
 Indeed, as evinced in his criticism of the Covenanters despite his sympathy with the cause of Scottish nationalism, Hogg himself perceived that more savvy understandings and deployments of the past were needed to yield better futures (at least, better than those being brought to fruition by Scottish radical evangelicals).
 That is, he saw that the political dangers of past “network societies” demonstrated how “networks” were never intrinsically emancipatory, nor individual freedom ever an inherent political good.